The Hello Bar is a simple notification bar that engages users and communicates a call to action.

 • Subheadings: wrap any subheadings in your post in <h2> tags, or simply bold them so they stand out.

-• Links: if you want to mark up a link and link text using HTML, by all means do so.
+• Links: if you want to mark up a link and link text using HTML, by all means, do so.
 Otherwise, include the URL in brackets within the prose, immediately after the text you’d like to use as the link text.
-Note that we don’t publish affiliate links in guest posts.
+Note that we don’t publish affiliate links in posts.

 Please do include everything you want to have included with your post in your submission.
 If you want to include links, paste them in the spot where you want them to go.
 If you want to use particular link text, tell us.
 Don’t assume we’ll know what information you want, and where: tell us clearly.